Thank you for your interest in a position with University of Iowa Health Care.

 Advertising Ends On: Applications are being accepted for consideration; however, the position may be filled at any time.

-The University of Iowa Division of Cardiovascular Medicine in the Department of Internal Medicine is recruiting a board-certified/board-eligible heart failure cardiologist to serve as the Director of the Cardiomyopathy Section of the Division of Cardiovascular Medicine.
-This position is in the rank of Associate Professor or Professor on the tenure or clinical (non-tenure) track, depending on qualifications.
+The University of Iowa Department of Internal Medicine is seeking faculty for an electrophysiologist in the Division of Cardiovascular Medicine.
+This position is in the rank of Assistant Professor, Associate Professor, or Professor on the tenure track, research track or clinical (non-tenure) track consistent with clinical experience and research interest.
+Appointment at the rank of Instructor (non-track) may also be considered.

 About Iowa City: